Big Ten Changes Course, Will Play Fall Football After All

 “We’re in a better place, regardless of how we got here or how painful it was during the time we waited to get this moment," Ohio State athletic director Gene Smith said.
 "That’s all behind us.
 What’s beautiful is that we have a process and protocols in place that’s based on science and based on lessons learned since Aug.
 11.”

+The move does not mean Big Ten stadiums will be packed with fans.
+Tickets will not be sold to the general public, though some attendance is expected.

 The decision to play came after sharp pressure from coaches, players, parents and even President Donald Trump, all of them pushing for a Big Ten football season.
-The conference is home to a number of battleground states in the November election, and Trump swifly applauded the move in a tweet.
+The conference is home to a number of battleground states in the November election, and Trump swifly applauded the move in a tweet while his campaign suggested the return of college football was “in no small part” due to the president's leadership.

-The emergence of daily, rapid-response COVID-19 testing, not available when university leaders decided to pull the plug on the fall season, helped trigger a re-vote.
+The emergence of daily, rapid-response COVID-19 testing helped trigger a re-vote.
 The Big Ten said it will begin daily antigen testing of all its fall sport athletes, coaches and staff Sept.
 30.

 Northwestern President Morton Schapiro, chairman of the presidents' council, said the turning point for him on giving the green light to football — even though many students have not been allowed back on the Evanston, Illinois, campus — didn't come until this past weekend.